dhyaneesh/gemma-benchmarking/README.md

 All benchmarking settings are controlled via JSON configuration files in the `configs/` directory.

 - The **default configuration** is available at: `configs/default.json`
-- You can create custom configs to tailor model selection, datasets, and evaluation settings.
+- You can create custom configs to tailor model selection, datasets, and evaluation settings
+- The setup wizard will help you create a custom configuration file

 ---